-Private skiing or snowboarding lessons are available for kids ages six and up, customizable by time slot or instructor.
-Little skiers looking for a more in-depth learning experience can enroll in one of the Blue Mountain Youth Programs, which trains kids between ages six and fourteen in a group setting.
-They’re offered for one day or several weeks, depending on your preference!
+Private skiing or snowboarding lessons are available for kids ages four and up, customizable by time slot or instructor.
+Little skiers looking for a more in-depth learning experience can enroll in one of the Blue Mountain Youth Programs, which trains kids between the ages of four and fourteen in a group setting.
+They also offer Winter Camps for several weeks for kids between six and fourteen.
 Adaptive skiing lessons are also available.

 Jack Frost Ski Resort

-Families love the Jack Frost Ski Resort!
-Located in the Pocono Mountains, this Pennsylvania ski resort sits near its sister mountain Big Boulder.
-With two terrain parks, twenty slopes, and runs for every skill level, it’s also a perfect place to go skiing with kids!
-Families can enroll little ones at the Jack Frost Ski School, which is one of the best ski resorts for beginners in the Poconos.
+Families can enroll little ones at the Jack Frost Ski School, one of the best ski resorts for beginners in the Poconos.
 The school offers private skiing or snowboarding lessons for ages five and up.
 Night skiing is also available at Big Boulder, and the ski school has an Adaptive Skiing Program too.
-Though it’s not available this year, the resort’s tubing hill features beginner and intermediate lanes.
-Jack Frost Ski Resort belongs to the Epic Pass Program, but you can buy a multi-day pass to make your visit worthwhile.
-Remember to book your tickets ahead of time since lines can get long!

 Shawnee Mountain Ski Area

 Skiers and snowboarders of all ages will feel welcome here, but it’s an especially great location for little kids.
-In fact, families can even invest in a beginner’s package, including group lessons for kids six and up.
+For kids between four and six, there are small group Children’s Programs in the morning and afternoon to introduce them to the slopes.
+Families can even invest in a beginner’s package, including group lessons for kids six and up.
 Skiing group lessons are available for ages six and up, and snowboarding for ages seven and up.
-Private lessons are fully booked this season, but tailor to kids ages six and up.
+Private lessons cater to kids ages six and up.
 Adaptive skiing lessons are also available by reservation.

 Montage Mountain Resorts

-The Montage Mountain Ski School offers private lessons for kids ages seven and up and can teach a group of six members from the same family.
+The Montage Mountain Ski School offers private lessons for kids ages three and up and group lessons for kids five to eleven.
+They can teach a group of six members from the same family.
 Confident skiers should test their skills by training on the competitive Montage Mountain ski racing team!
-As one of the best family ski resorts in Pennsylvania, Montage Mountain also showcases night skiing and air boarding, two unique activities the whole family can enjoy.
+As one of the best family ski resorts in Pennsylvania, Montage Mountain also showcases night skiing and air boarding, two unique activities the family can enjoy.

 Camelback Mountain is renowned as one of the best places for families to ski near NYC with kids!
 Located in the heart of the Pocono Mountains, this kid-friendly area is known for housing the largest snow tubing park in the United States.
 It’s also a popular spot for more advanced skiers or snowboarders, as families can discover over 35 well-groomed trails and more than a dozen lifts.

 Private or group lessons from the Elk Ski School are available for kids ages six and up, but grab your reservation fast as they sell out quickly during busy periods.
-There’s also a variety of racing programs for kids with various abilities; this includes a Junior Racing program for kids ages eight to nineteen and a Cruiser Racing Program for kids ages eight through twelve years old.
+There’s also a variety of racing programs for kids with various abilities; this includes a Junior Racing program for kids ages nine to nineteen, and a Cruiser Racing Program for kids ages eight through twelve years old.

-If you’re searching for family ski resorts outside of The Poconos, don’t worry!
+If you’re searching for family ski resorts outside of the Poconos, don’t worry!
 There are just as many options catered to your family.
-For a few recommendations, here’s what we recommend for the best ski resorts outside of The Poconos for families.
+For a few recommendations, here’s what we recommend for the best ski resorts outside of the Poconos for families.

 Seven Springs Mountain Resort

 Seven Springs Mountain Resort is one of the best places to ski in Pennsylvania with kids!
-Located in southwest Pennsylvania, this sprawling ski resort is an ideal destination for families with a mix of abilities.
-Big enough to offer something for everyone, it showcases over 33 trails for beginners, intermediate, and advanced skiers alike.
-The Seven Springs Snowsports School offers private lessons for kids ages three and up, and herd lessons for four participants if families want to ski together.
-Group lessons are available to anyone eight years or older.
-For older kids between ages eight and fourteen, The Mountain Adventure Camp is also open daily, with a mix of beginner and intermediate terrain.
-For when you’re not on the slopes, you’ll find lots of lodging, dining options, or amenities nearby, including indoor activities.
-Remember to visit the snow tubing hill, take a snowmobile tour, or go snowshoeing!
+Located in southwest Pennsylvania, this sprawling ski resort is an ideal destination for families with mixed abilities.
+Big enough to offer something for everyone, it showcases plenty of lodging options and over 33 trails for beginners, intermediate, and advanced skiers alike.
+Plus, it’s also part of the Epic Pass Program!

 Bear Creek Resort

-Private lessons are available for kids four and up, with four and five-year-olds placed in a separate group.
+Private lessons are available for kids four and up, with four and five-year-olds placed in separate groups.
 Families can also take a private group lesson together.
 Skiers between ages eight and fifteen can hang out at the Bear Creek Polar Bear Club instead, where they’ll be divided into small groups for two-hour lessons.
 When little ones are ready to show off their skills, Bear Creek Resort even hosts annual NASTAR racing!

-*This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
+*This post may contain affiliate links that may earn us a small commission at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations expressed here are compiled from submissions submitted by the generous members of our Families Who Love To Travel community.

 Everyone knows that Yellowstone National Park makes for a classic family vacation.
 Strolling the boardwalks...